llvm/circt/docs/RationaleHWArith.md

     %1 = hwarith.add %a, %b : ui4, ui4
     %2 = hwarith.add %c, %1 : ui3, ui // %1 is an unsigned integer of inferred width
     ```
-    @TODO: (When) do we want this?
+    We see merit in having inferred width types, but recognize that the work required to get this right is non-trivial and will require significant effort.
+Once need arises, and resources are available, we find width inferred types to be a valuable contribution to the dialect, but it will not be part of the initial implementation.
 * **Q:** Does this support user-provided/alternative rules?
-    * Initially, we want to settle on a set of common-case rules which describe the semantics required by the immediate users of the dialect.
-However, seeing as bit width inference rules aren't directly attach to the operations, and with the capability of width-inferred types, this leaves space for interchangeable rules.
-We are open to discussing this in the future, if the need is there.
+    * Initially, we want to settle on a set of common-case rules which describe the semantics required by the immediate users of the dialect, so this will not be an immediate goal of the dialect.
 * **Q:** What about fixed point operations?
     * Fixed point operations and values may eventually be relevant in an `hwarith` context.
 However, the immediate needs of this dialect is to provide bitwidth-aware arithmetic for integer values.
+* **Q:** What about floating point operations?
+    * As above, with the additional consideration that handling floating point operations in hardware usually involves inferring external IP.
+Considering how float operations are added to `hwarith` should only be considered after the problem of operator libraries have been solved for CIRCT.

 ## Bit Width Rules